yourbasic/int/README.md

   With an `int` you have all of basic mathematics at your finger tips;
   and boolean algebra, implemented with bit-level parallelism, to boot.

+- **Simple**
+  Not really, but we've used arithmetic since childhood so it feels that way.
+  Familiarity breeds both simplicity and contempt.

 - **Efficient**
   An `int` fits inside a register sitting on the main datapath of the CPU,
   and an `int[]` is the main focus of hardware memory optimization.
   It doesn't get much faster or more efficient than that.

-- **Simple**
-  Not really, but we've used arithmetic since childhood so it feels that way.
-  Familiarity breeds both simplicity and contempt.
+### Resources

 The text comes with three [Go][golang] example libraries: